 The reference measurement channels and detection criterion shall be as specified in clause 7.2.2

 The maximum EIS measured over the partial sphere around the device is defined as the partial sphere coverage requirement and is found in Table 7.2.3-1 below.
-The requirement is verified with the test metric of EIS as specified in clause 8.2.1.
+The requirement is applied to all R2D channel bandwidth defined in Table 5.3.1.5-1 and verified with the test metric of EIS as specified in clause 8.2.1.